-Apart from its unusual design (including a polished aluminum lens cap), users have noted that it's basically a Olympus Stylus Infinity fitted into the white body fashioned by industrial designer Naoki Sakai.
-It has a f/3.5 3-element 35mm Olympus lens, Kepler type optical viewfinder, a built-in flash, active infrared autofocus for automatic focusing from 0.35 m to infinity, shutter speeds from 1/15 to 1/500 sec, and aperture of f/3.5 to f/16.
+Apart from its unusual design (including a polished aluminum lens cap), users have noted that it's basically an Olympus Stylus Infinity fitted into the white body fashioned by industrial designer Naoki Sakai.
+It has an f/3.5 3-element 35 mm Olympus lens, Kepler type optical viewfinder, a built-in flash, active infrared autofocus for automatic focusing from 0.35 m to infinity, shutter speeds from 1/15 to 1/500 sec, and aperture of f/3.5 to f/16.

 Lens: 35 mm f/3.5 (3 elements)